-Professor of African and African American Studies and of Women, Gender, and Sexuality
+Dillon Professor of American History and Professor of African and African American Studies and of Studies of Women, Gender, and Sexuality

 5 Harvard Yard